Our products

 When to choose salted cod

-• If you want to control the exact salt level of your dish.
+• If you want to control the exact salt point of your dish.

 • For large quantities (more economical than desalted).

-• For all classic recipes: pil pil, vizcaína, brandada, ajoarriero, à Brás.
+• For all classic recipes: pil pil, vizcaína, brandade, ajoarriero, à Brás.

 • If you value tradition and the ritual of the complete process.